Zheoni/pico-simon/README.md

     - playing only with lights, only with sound or with both.

 ## To compile
 There is a `CMakeLists.txt` file inside the `src` directory.
-You should also have (set up the pico C SDK)[https://datasheets.raspberrypi.org/pico/getting-started-with-pico.pdf].
+You should also have [set up the pico C SDK](https://datasheets.raspberrypi.org/pico/getting-started-with-pico.pdf).

 ## Circuit